I’m going to let you in on a little secret: fat loss is rarely linear.

 We can’t emphasize enough how important it is to be consistent with the way that you collect data, be it when and how you weigh yourself in the morning, or the way that you’re estimating portions when tracking macros.
 Consistency of measure tends to wash out inaccuracies in the way that you measure over time, and this is one of many elements that make flexible dieting truly flexible.

-In my own recent experience with fat loss, there’s been multiple weeks where my weight went up even though I was hitting my targets!
+In my own recent experience with fat loss, there have been multiple weeks where my weight went up even though I was hitting my targets!

 So if you hit your fat loss macros, and saw your weight increase, think back about all the things that could have possibly led to that result, and the moment you distinguish what happened – you’ve given yourself the power of choice in terms of how you can approach the situation!